RedaPengam/TrackToClip/README.md

 # TrackToClip

-From any Spotify playlist, copy in one clic track names to clipboard.<br/>
+From any Spotify playlist, copy track names to clipboard 📋 in one clic!<br/>
 Access the website here: https://redapengam.github.io/TrackToClip/